Signs of Hearing Loss

 Because hearing loss is a slow and gradual process, many people do not take action between first noticing the onset of the symptoms of their hearing loss to their first audiometric examination with a healthcare professional.
 In fact, a recent survey showed that patients waited on average 7 years before their first diagnostic hearing exam.

-We recommend getting your hearing tested at the first onset of symptoms.
+We recommend getting your ears evaluated and your hearing tested at the first onset of symptoms.

 Where Can I Get A Hearing Test?